TritonDataCenter/smartos-dev-tools/README.md

 # smartos-dev-tools
-Random scripts and tools useful for debugging and developing on SmartOS
+Random scripts and tools useful for debugging and developing on SmartOS.